-For the Bengals, they are hosting the 49ers next.
+The Bengals, are hosting the 49ers next.
 Then it’s a trip to Denver and a huge game the day after Christmas at home against the Ravens.
 Cincinnati is currently a game behind the Ravens in the division, but they did win in Baltimore earlier this season, and another win on December 26 would give them the tiebreaker edge.

 Important for that game, and the games leading up to it is the health of Burrow and his hand.
 He says that he doesn’t envision his pinkie hurting any worse than it did on Sunday, so he doesn’t expect to miss any time.

 For independent bookmakers taking bets on the Bengals, the Chargers, and the NFL and getting ready for an expanded postseason with 14 NFL teams, now is the time to partner with a top pay-per-head provider like PowerPayPerHead.com.